-Independent auditor's report to the Shareholders of MauBank Ltd (cont'd)
+Independent Auditors' Report to the Members of MauBank Ltd (Cont'd)

-Key audit matter (cont'd) How our audit addressed the key audit matter Provision for expected credit losses Due to the significance of the judgements applied in the identification of credit-impaired facilities and the overall determination of the provision for expected credit losses across different portfolios, this item is considered as a key audit matter.
-Performing a risk-based test of loans and advances to customers to ensure timely identification of impairment and for impaired loans to ensure appropriate allowance for credit impairment; and Assessing whether the disclosures are in accordance with the requirements of IFRS.
+Key audit matter Нс ow our audit addressed the key audit matter Provision for expected credit losses Due to the significance of the judgements applied in the identification of credit-impaired facilities and the overall determination of the provision for expected credit losses across different portfolios, this item is considered as a key audit matter. • Performing a risk-based test of loans and advances to customers to ensure timely identification of impairment and for impaired loans to ensure appropriate allowance for credit impairment; and Assessing whether the disclosure is in accordance with the requirements of IFRS.